ferdium/ferdium-app/CONTRIBUTING.md

 ### Package recipe repository

-Ferdi requires its recipes to be packaged before it can use it.
-When running Ferdi as a development instance, you'll need to package the local recipes before you can create any services inside Ferdi.
+Ferdium requires its recipes to be packaged before it can use it.
+When running Ferdium as a development instance, you'll need to package the local recipes before you can create any services inside Ferdium.

 ```bash
 cd recipes && pnpm i && pnpm run package